SanjanaRokkam99/log-analysis-project/README.md

 # Udacity Full Stack NanoDegree Log Analysis Project
-Project Description
+## Project Description

-    Setting up the database and Creating Views:
+This is aproject in the Udacity Full Stack Nanodegree.
+In this project, a large database with over a million rows is explored by building complex SQL queries to draw business conclusions for the data.
+The project resembels an internal reporting tool for a newpaper site to discover what kind of articles the site's readers like.
+The database contains newspaper articles, as well as the web server log for the site.

+# Run
+To run this project you need to have
+- virtualbox
+- Vagrant
+- Putty
+- Postgresql

+## Step -1
+Creating a Vagrant Box:

+    vagrant box add ubuntu/trusty64

+    vagrant init ubuntu/trusty64

+    vagrant up

+## Step -2

+    Using Putty for running the vagrant

+    install postresql.

+## Step -3
-    Load the data in local database using the command:
+Loading the data

     psql -d news -f newsdata.sql

-    Use psql -d news to connect to database.

-    Create view numviews_view using:
+The data contains 3 relations:
+    - articles
+    - authors
+    - log table

+## Step -4
 Running the queries:

-Run logs.py using:

-  $ python logs.py
+    Run log.py using:  $ python logs.py > reports.txt
+  The output is redirected to reports.txt file